CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab4.md

 In this exercise, you will utilize the capabilities of GitHub Copilot to construct a classic rock, paper, scissors minigame.
 Through this practical engagement, you'll not only refine your programming expertise but also bolster your proficiency in crafting console applications using Python.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Develop a mini game using GitHub Copilot and executing it.

 ### Task 1: Setting up your environment

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.